Virginia Estate Lawyers

 In most states, you challenge a will by filing a petition with a probate specific court.
 Probate courts specialize in the assets and debts of deceased people and the issue that arise from administering their estates.
 The petition must be filed in a probate court that has jurisdiction of the deceased’s estate and can involve specific deadlines and rules for the challenger.

 More and more wills are including “no-contest clauses”.
 A no-contest clause automatically disinherits any person who challenges the validity of the will.
 So, challenging a will just because you think your inheritance should be higher could potentially cost you all of your inheritance per the no-contest clause.

-If you are considering challenging a will, contact a lawyer, like an estate planning attorney Phoenix, AZ relies on, today to learn more about the pros and cons of challenging a will.
+If you are considering challenging a will, contact a lawyer, today to learn more about the pros and cons of challenging a will.